mozilla/data-docs/src/datasets/obsolete/client_count_daily/intro.md

 #### Accessing the Data

-The data is available in Re:dash.
+The data is available in STMO.
 Take a look at this
 [example query](https://sql.telemetry.mozilla.org/queries/81/source#129).